GeorgeSeif/Transfer-Learning-Suite/README.md

 ## News

 ## Description
 This repository serves as a Trasnfer Learning Suite.
-The goal is to easily be able to implement, train, and test new Transfer Learning Classification models!
+The goal is to easily be able to perform transfer learning using any built-in Keras image classification model!
-**Any suggestions to improve this repository, including any new segmentation models you would like to see are welcome!**
+**Any suggestions to improve this repository or any new features you would like to see are welcome!**

 You can also check out my [Semantic Segmentation Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite).